Draegerwerk/pysdccc/README.md

 ### Execute SDCcc from command-line interface (cli)

-There exists a cli wrapper for the sdccc executable.
-If `pysdccc[cli]` is installed, `sdccc` can be used to execute arbitrary sdccc commands, e.g. `sdccc --version`.
+There exists a cli wrapper for the SDCcc executable.
+If `pysdccc[cli]` is installed, `sdccc` can be used to execute arbitrary SDCcc commands, e.g. `sdccc --version`.
 More information can be found [here](https://github.com/draegerwerk/sdccc?tab=readme-ov-file#running-sdccc).

 ## Notices